Areas Covered

 Exam Certification Objectives & Outcome Statements

-- The candidate will demonstrate an understanding of the techniques and tools used during the collection, preservation and analysis of Android mobile device data including the file system structure, user activity and common artifact locations.
+- Android Device Application Analysis The candidate will demonstrate an understanding of the techniques and tools used during analysis of Android mobile device data including the file system structure, user activity and common artifact locations.

-- The candidate will demonstrate an understanding of the techniques and tools used during the collection, preservation and analysis of iOS mobile device data including the file system structure, user activity and common artifact locations.
+- Apple Device Application Analysis The candidate will demonstrate an understanding of the techniques and tools used during analysis of Apple iOS mobile device data including the file system structure, user activity and common artifact locations.

-- The candidate will demonstrate an understanding of the techniques and tools used to collect and analyze data from Android and iOS mobile devices.
+- Introduction to Mobile Forensics The candidate will demonstrate an understanding of the techniques and tools used to collect and analyze data from Android and iOS mobile devices.

 Other Resources

-- Training is available in a variety of modalities including live conference training, online, and self study.
+- Training is available in a variety of modalities including live training and OnDemand

 - Practical work experience can help ensure that you have mastered the skills necessary for certification

-- College level courses or study through another program may meet the needs for mastery.
+- College level courses or self paced study through another program or materials may meet the needs for mastery.